-This Sunday, me and my two friends ventured into an unplanned trek.
-Or rather a walk to spend A Sunday Off the City.
+This Sunday, I and my two friends ventured into an unplanned trek.
+Or rather a walk to spend a Sunday Off the City.

-Between three of us, we spent the day i.e. our Sunday off the city, in under Rs 100/-.
-And this simple day was much better spent than the most days spent anywhere in a city.
+Between the three of us, we spent the day off the city, in under Rs 100/-.
+And this simple day was much better spent than most days spent anywhere in a city.

 Cycle Image source Shutterstock